 READ MORE ON THIS TOPIC

-Is there something you'd like to know about '10 healthy eating habits to improve your digestion from ayurveda'?
+Questions, Comments & Impressions of '10 healthy eating habits to improve your digestion from ayurveda'?Is there something else you'd like to know about '10 healthy eating habits to improve your digestion from ayurveda'?

 (5.00 out of 5 stars) 1 rating, 104 likesSign in to review this article

 Yes, I've often wondered about the Ayurvedic view on smoothies since they combine fruit, veggies, proteins(nut butters and milk) and they are additionally cold and raw.
 It seems like this is against the principles of Ayurveda.
 Comments, John?